FraaaM/Distributed_file_system/README.md

   - Distribute files to replicas for redundancy.
   - Handle requests to fetch files from replicas when needed.

+### FollowerServer Functionality:
+- Connects to the `MainServer` and sends heartbeat notifications to confirm availability.
+- Regularly synchronizes its data with the `MainServer`.
+- If the `MainServer` becomes unresponsive:
+  - Attempts to connect to known replicas.
+  - Assumes the role of a server, providing availability and updating other replicas as needed.

 ### Replica functionality:
 - Synchronize files with the main server.
 - Serve as backup storage for file retrieval when the other ones is unavailable.